GMH-Code/Dwasm/README.md

 - Saving your game
 - Changing settings and exiting the game

-In this version, you get a unique collection of save points per IWAD, so you shouldn't run out if you play more than one game.
+In this version, you get a unique collection of save points for each sequence of WAD files, so you shouldn't run out if you play more than one game.

 Most settings have an immediate effect, but some cannot be done in realtime and require a page reload.
 Alterations should persist, providing the browser stores the data.

 Command-Line Arguments
 ----------------------

-Like the desktop version of PrBoom+, you can pass arguments to this version at runtime.
+Like the desktop versions of PrBoom, you can pass arguments to this version at runtime.
 By default, the query portion of the URL is used, but the JavaScript code can be modified to use anything else, such as an input text box.

 ### Example